We hope your family, your friends and you are all well and in good health.

 Educating staff (ongoing) on what the virus is; ways in which it is transmitted; symptoms to look out for; and daily measures to prevent contamination and spread of viruses in personal, operational and guest spaces.

 Vaccinations; all staff have received at least one vaccination (Pfizer) with the younger members now waiting for their 2nd jab.

 Staff hand sanitisers (alcohol based) have been rolled out in our working areas (back office, laundry and bathrooms).

-Guest hand sanitisers (alcohol based) are placed in our reception with a notice encouraging regular use.
+Guest hand sanitisers (alcohol based) are placed in our reception with a notice encouraging regular use and in all properties.

 Personal hygiene is being reiterated, including the importance of washing hands frequently and thoroughly; avoiding touching eyes, nose and mouth; practicing respiratory hygiene (sneezing and coughing into a tissue that is safely discarded or the crook of the elbow), and avoiding touching one’s face.